Overview

 - Less rework before utilities, paving, and foundations

-Earthwork and Grading Construction for New Braunfels and nearby corridor markets
+Earthwork and grading construction across New Braunfels and the Hill Country development corridor

 How this scope fits the New Braunfels corridor.